kozloffsky/MVentory_API/README.md

 ####User access

 1. Create a Magento Customer with shipping and billing address configured in customer details (required to complete sales).
-2. Press `mVentory access` button.
+2. Press `mVentory Access` button (see screenshot below).
 3. Email the generated link to the customer so that they open it on the device where the app is installed.
-See [what happens when the link is clicked](https://googledrive.com/host/0B5Pkcq-TVIqrREFvbEwtRjVMd2s/profile-config-app.mp4)
+The app will be configured automatically when the link is opened on the device.
+[This video](https://googledrive.com/host/0B5Pkcq-TVIqrREFvbEwtRjVMd2s/profile-config-app.mp4) shows what the customer will see when the link is opened.

 ![](https://googledrive.com/host/0B5Pkcq-TVIqrNzliTXk5b3U4dWs/cust-access-links.png)